jishnuthewalker/JishnuthewalkerBlog/content/index.md

 That’s me—a work in progress, figuring things out one step at a time.
 If you want to chat or collaborate.
 Let’s make something awesome!

 Why am I [[Starting a blog]]?

+You can also check out my portfolio! https://www.jishnuthewalker.com/